 7. Get some toys

 Parenthood is not all soft-molded plastic animals in obnoxious colors.
 You can get some toys for you too!
 There are more cool baby gadgets and ways to make your life easier than James Bond gets from Q these days.
-Baby monitors, strollers, wagons, car seats, HD surveillance systems, diaper bags, and all the other accoutrements of being a new dad are a flat-out blast to use.
+Baby monitors, strollers, wagons, car seats, HD surveillance systems, diaper bags for dads, and all the other accoutrements of being a new dad are a flat-out blast to use.
 Not only do they help with your child’s comfort, development, and all that good stuff we are supposed to care about, they are really fun for you too!
 Most of this stuff is available in designs and colors that don’t make you look like you are carrying around a bunch of plastic junk or pink-polka-dot bags anymore.

 Make it happen: get comfortable with the basics, and beyond basics, with our essential gear for newborns list.

 You might have heard about this and it is unbelievable to watch once you are swept up in it.
 As bizarre as it might sound with your partner who used to enjoy sushi bars, whiskey shooters, rock climbing, or spear fishing to see them now geeking out over the difference between lemon yellow and canary yellow for the baby’s room, it is totally real.
 As you approach the due date, your honey-do list might have increased exponentially.
 You might even come home to your partner mid-project, grouting the shower.
 This is a great opportunity for you both to have some fun with making your house a home together to welcome baby into the world.
 Together you can accomplish a lot, from that last deep cleaning (since you’ll both have your hands full once the newborn arrives) to just getting some projects knocked out that you’ve been meaning to get done for a while.
 Just remember to make sure the projects are safe for mom and won’t take too long, since you won’t have time for them for a while after baby comes home.